-2.10 The transmission capacity for the connection of a power station shall also be planned such that for the background conditions described in paragraph 2.8 with no local system outage and for the secured event of a fault outage on the onshore transmission system of any of the following:
+- 2.10 The transmission capacity for the connection of a power station shall also be planned such that for the background conditions described in paragraph 2.8 with no local system outage and for the secured event of a fault outage on the onshore transmission system of any of the following: - 2.10.1 a single transmission circuit, a single generation circuit, a single generating unit (or several generating units sharing a common circuit breaker), a single Power Park Module, or a single DC converter, a reactive compensator or other reactive power provider; - 2.10.2 a double circuit overhead line on the supergrid; - 2.10.3 a double circuit overhead line where any part of either circuit is in NGET's transmission system or SHETL's transmission system;

-- 2.10.1 a single transmission circuit, a single generation circuit, a single generating unit (or several generating units sharing a common circuit breaker), a single Power Park Module, or a single DC converter, a reactive compensator or other reactive power provider; - 2.10.2 a double circuit overhead line on the supergrid; - 2.10.3 a double circuit overhead line where any part of either circuit is in NGET's transmission system or SHETL's transmission system; - 2.10.4 a single transmission circuit with the prior outage of another transmission circuit; - 2.10.5 a section of busbar or mesh corner; or - 2.10.6 a single transmission circuit with the prior outage of a generation circuit, a generating unit (or several generating units, sharing a common circuit breaker, that cannot be separately isolated), a Power Park Module, a DC converter, a reactive compensator or other reactive power provider, or; - 2.10.7 a single generation circuit, a single generating unit (or several generating units sharing a common circuit breaker), a single Power Park Module, a single DC converter, a reactive compensator or other reactive power provider with the prior outage of a single transmission circuit,
+- 2.10.4 a single transmission circuit with the prior outage of another transmission circuit; - 2.10.5 a section of busbar or mesh corner; or - 2.10.6 a single transmission circuit with the prior outage of a generation circuit, generating unit (or several generating units, sharing a common circuit breaker, that cannot be separately isolated), a Power Park Module, a DC converter, a reactive compensator or other reactive power provider, or; - 2.10.7 a single generation circuit, a single generating unit (or several generating units, sharing a common circuit breaker), a single Power Park Module, a single DC converter, a reactive compensator or other reactive power provider with the prior outage of a single transmission circuit

-- 2.10.8 a loss of supply capacity except as permitted by the demand connection criteria detailed in Section 3; - 2.10.9 unacceptable overloading of any primary transmission equipment; - 2.10.10 unacceptable voltage conditions or insufficient voltage performance margins; or - 2.10.11 system instability. - 2.11 Under intact system or planned outage conditions with background conditions as described in paragraph 2.8, a fault on any circuit breaker shall not cause unacceptably high voltage. - 2.11 Under planned outage conditions it shall be assumed that the prior circuit outage specified in paragraphs 2.10.4 2.10.3, 2.10.5 and 2.10.6 reasonably forms part of the typical outage pattern referred to in paragraph 2.8.54 rather than in addition to that typical outage pattern.
+- 2.10.8 a loss of supply capacity except as permitted by the demand connection criteria detailed in Section 3; - 2.10.9 unacceptable overloading of any primary transmission equipment; - 2.10.10 unacceptable voltage conditions or insufficient voltage performance margins; or - 2.10.11 system instability. - 2.11 Under planned outage conditions it shall be assumed that the prior circuit outage specified in paragraphs 2.10.3, 2.10.5 and 2.10.6 reasonably forms part of the typical outage pattern referred to in paragraph 2.8.4 rather than in addition to that typical outage pattern.